 - Customer acquisition is often via efficient, standardized processes.

-From a business owner’s perspective, you might be keen on the idea that a scalable business is an attractive prospect to many investors, particularly if you dream of growing to a large size, or growing your business to sell it.
+From a business owner’s perspective, you might be keen on the idea that making your business scalable is an attractive prospect to many investors, particularly if you know how to grow your business and dream of it growing to a large size, or growing your business to sell it.

 We know why scalable businesses are desirable, so what is needed to ensure a business is scalable and how are virtual assistants helping business owners with that process?

 Virtual assistants are often masters of these types of systems and can be a huge help to companies who need to have them set up right.
-As a first hire, a virtual assistant can help you build the right foundations to scale your business.
+As a first hire, a virtual assistant can help you build the right foundations in growing your business.

-A core strategy of the WP Curves and Design Pickles of this world is that they ensure they have clear, repeatable processes.
-This gives them an advantage when it comes to scaling because those processes are easily shared with and repeated by new team members.
+A core business strategy of the WP Curves and Design Pickles of this world is that they ensure they have clear, repeatable processes.
+This gives them an advantage when it comes to business growth because those processes are easily shared with and repeated by new team members.